-After spending months on end between Great Ormand Street Hospital and our local hospital undergoing treatments and investigations, she was diagnosed.
-Her syndrome is so rare and there is not much information to go by.
+After spending months on end between GOSH and our local hospital undergoing treatments and investigations, she was finally diagnosed.
+Her syndrome is extremely rare and there is not much information to go by.

 At 8 months old, her condition got worse.
 GOSH put her on an emergency surgery list explaining that if they don’t operate asap her lungs will not be able to go on.
 After 5 days of being on the list, she was operated on.

 We literally spent the first year of her life in hospital.
 It was surreal!
-We celebrated her first birthday at Great Ormand Street Hospital and got discharged a few days after.
+We celebrated her first birthday at Great Ormond Street Hospital and got discharged a few days after.

-Her gtube and Nissen’s have been life saving.
 We can not thank the nurses and consultants enough.
 We will forever be grateful.
-It really has saved her life.
+The Nissen's and gtube really saved her life!

-6 months after surgery, her lungs got stronger and we managed to wean her off the oxygen.
+6 months after surgery, her lungs started to get stronger and we managed to wean her off the oxygen.

 She does suffer from low immune system and winter months can get pretty rough and isolating as we can become house bound at times.
-She is 8 years old now, however physically looks no bigger than a 3 year old weighing 12 kg and 97 cm in height.
+She is 11 years old now, however physically looks no bigger than a 5 year old weighing 15kg’s and 98 cm in height.

 She is non verbal but has her own way of showing what she wants.
 At 5 years old she became more mobile and at 6 years of age she started eating blended puree food orally (though we have to trigger her swallow by giving her a dummy after each spoonful or else she would not swallow it).

-My first advice to all new tubie parents is to get refered to a disability social worker.
+My first advice to all new tubie parents is to get referred to a disability social worker.

-Social workers help with allocating families with direct payments to hire a personal assistant “trained in tube feeding”.
-This helps provide you as a family with respite and your child having access to additional community visits (such as sensory rooms, soft play, cinema, a visit to the town etc).
+Disability social workers come out to do assessments to help with allocating families with direct payments so you can employ personal care assistants.
+This helps provide you as a family with respite and your child having access to community visits and assistance with care needs.

-This is vital as it allows you to focus on yourself and other sibilings that may feel a bit left out because you need to give your other child more care and support.
+This is vital as it allows you to focus on yourself and other siblings that may feel a bit left out because you need to give your other child more care and support.

-Secondly, I recommend joining tube feeding support groups on Facebook.
+Secondly, I recommend joining tube feeding support groups/pages on social media.
 Its always nice to be able to have a chat, rant, advice and support from other tubie parents going through a similar journey.